YanWittmann/how-to-bg3-minifigure/blender-import.md

 ![A 3D model of a character holding a staff, positioned below the X/Y plane in Blender's photo mode camera origin.](img/blender-import/model-below-plane.png)

 Simply move the model upwards until the feet are flush with the X/Y plane (`g+z`) and use the `Origin to Geometry` action to properly move the origins which will make it easier to work with later.

-Each mesh *may be* overlayed by several copies of itself (was not the case every time for me).
-Remove the copies of the objects.